 If you have (or think you might have) violated the ARRT Standards of Ethics, you need to report the potential violation within 30 days of its occurrence or when you renew your certification and registration, whichever comes first.

-Call our Ethics Requirements Department at 651.687.0048, ext.
-8580.
+Call our Ethics Requirements Department at 651.687.0048, then choose the option for ethics information.
 We can help you understand the process of reporting violations.
 If necessary, we’ll explain what to expect during an ethics review.

 Although we welcome your questions and can offer procedural information, we don’t affect the outcome of an ethics review.
 The Ethics Committee determines all outcomes and sanctions, if needed.